 In an offline conversation with HC, Chartier revealed that the source of sounds in Part 2 of the Interior Field were recorded in near complete darkness in one of the chambers of the McMillan underground sand filtration tanks, used to store overflow storm water to prevent flooding.
 The sounds were captured as it the rain dripped down upon the large grids of sand, before traversing the four feet of depth into the reservoir.
 See photo above which should enhance this listening experience.

 The distinction between the two pieces is I suppose like comparing two swatches in a greyscale: relatively different, but only on a micro level.
 However, they combine to form yet another stunning entry in Chartier and Line’s respective discographies.
 It’s nice to hear him working with field recordings in a way that feels so entirely different than a sound recordist like Chris Watson.
-Watson aims to preserve and emphasize the source material in as meticulous and pronounced ways as possible, whereas Chartier uses his recordings to help create a broader sound that seems more concerned with space and tone in nuanced and various ways rather than a focused fascination on the source itself.
+Watson aims to preserve and emphasise the source material in as meticulous and pronounced ways as possible, whereas Chartier uses his recordings to help create a broader sound that seems more concerned with space and tone in nuanced and various ways rather than a focused fascination on the source itself.
 Highly recommended.

 Review by Matthew Mercer of Ear Influxion.